Inside the Wagner Group, Russia’s mercenary force

 Halla Mohieddeen: Niko’s done lots of reporting on Russian mercenaries including stories for Al Jazeera.
 And recently he interviewed a former member of the Wagner Group.

-Marat Gabydullin: My name is Marat Gabydullin.
+Marat Gabidullin: My name is Marat Gabidullin.
 In 2015, I joined Wagner.
 Resigned in 2019.

 Halla Mohieddeen: We should also say that Niko spoke with Marat in Russian so they could speak freely.